IRA-Approved Gold & Silver: A list of Approved coins and bars8 min read

 · Any sovereign or private gold bars with a purity of 0.995 or higher

-Related: Request Your Gold IRA investor Kit from Augusta Precious Metals
+Related: Request Your Gold IRA Kit from Birch Gold Group.

 There is some confusion when venturing away from the list above and into what might be considered slightly more exotic precious metal coins by some.
 Here is a list of what might seem to be eligible for entry into gold IRAs based upon its condition and bullion purity, despite sources having differing opinions: